sourcegraph/sourcegraph-public-snapshot/doc/cloud/organizations/deleting_org_on_cloud.md

 # Deleting your organization on Sourcegraph Cloud

-Closing down an organization on Sourcegraph Cloud is a straighforward proccess - you can find the steps [here](https://handbook.sourcegraph.com/departments/engineering/dev/process/cloud_processes/#closing-down-an-organization-on-sourcegraph-cloud) in our Handbook.
+Closing down an organization on Sourcegraph Cloud is a straightforward proccess - you can find the steps in the [handbook](https://handbook.sourcegraph.com/departments/engineering/dev/process/cloud_processes/#closing-down-an-organization-on-sourcegraph-cloud).